 Unfortunately, a majority of people in the nation have credit scores that fall around this range.
 While this may improve your chances of getting a loan, it can needlessly complicate the process by making lenders unnecessarily concerned.

-As a result, it is essential to understand why a 650 credit score is such a big deal when it comes to getting an auto loan.
-This process will include knowing how your credit score is calculated by FICO, the leading credit score group.
+As a result, it is essential to understand why a 650 credit score is such a big deal when getting an auto loan.
+This process will include knowing how FICO's credit score is calculated, the leading credit score group.